 - Any other number of known methods for determining whether a listing is fraudulent

-The patent does provide more details on the process behind how they use a spam score and how random amounts of noise might be added.
+The patent does provide more details on the process behind how Google might use a business spam score and how random amounts of noise might be added.
 If you’re interested, I’d suggest digging into the patent a bit more.